Skip to main content

 "You can't tweak your little finger without your brain initiating the action." -- Tom Lane

 Everything starts with your brain.
-Having passed the 80-mark half-a-year ago, I spend a good amount of time pondering how I will fill the next day.
+Having passed the 80-mark almost two years ago, I spend a good amount of time pondering how I will fill the next day.
 This is as basic as it gets.

 Spending eight decades on this earth creates a lot of habits - both good and bad.
 Lethargy wants to take you out of the action, and it needs to be fought.
 A lazy lifestyle is a killer and will take you out sooner than later.